datarefugephilly/workflow/metadata.md

 The `URL` is the link to examine and harvest, and the `UUID` is a canonical ID we use to connect the url with the data in question.
 The UUID will have been generated earlier earlier in the process.
 UUID stands for Universal Unique Identifier.

 ## QA step
-- In the Archivers app click on the `Bag URL` in the Done section.
+- In the Archivers app click on the `Bag URL` in the Bag section of your dataset.
 - The file should start downloading
 - When it is downloaded, unzip it
 - Spot check some of the files (make sure they open and look normal, i.e., not garbled)